Toaster Oven VS. Microwave Made Easy

 I’ve owned both a toaster oven and a microwave for years, and while they each serve their purpose, I’ve found myself reaching for one over the other depending on my needs.
 When it comes to cooking versatility, the toaster oven shines for me.

 I love the crispiness it adds to roasted vegetables or reheating a leftover slice of pizza without making it soggy.
-The microwave, on the other hand, has saved me countless times when I need to reheat food quickly or defrost something in minutes.
+The microwave, however, has saved me countless times when I need to reheat food quickly or defrost something in minutes.

 It’s these little experiences that make each appliance invaluable in its own right.